 As an engineer, you’re gonna love that.

-One of the easiest ways to get these numbers is to implement an online project management system, like WorkflowMax.
+One of the easiest ways to get these numbers is to implement an online project management system that caters for engineers, like WorkflowMax.
 Why?
 Well, WorkflowMax enables you to track time, manage costs, send quotes and invoices, set project milestones, and a ton more, all with only a few clicks.

 But what’s more, WorkflowMax stores a wealth of data about each job you do, and enables you to pull up reports on that data.
 You can see: